The LOCKN’ Story

 Patrons with Disabilities

 The following information should answer your questions regarding accessibility at LOCKN’.
-If you would like to purchase an ADA Camping Pass, or have any additional questions, please contact us via email at: email@example.com.
+If you have any additional questions, by all means contact us via email at: email@example.com.

 LOCKN’ is a large site with various types of terrain including hills, sandy pathways, dirt roads, and grassy fields.
 Please plan accordingly as there are some distances to be covered to get to all of the areas and stages on the site, and as with any natural terrain, rain can impact the conditions.

-LOCKN’ will provide an elevated Accessible Viewing Platform within the venue for guests who use wheelchairs, have significant mobility disabilities, or who have difficulty standing for long periods of time.
+Lockn’ Music Festival will provide an elevated Accessible Viewing Platform at both the Blue Ridge Bowl and the Main Stage.
+These viewing areas are for guests who use wheelchairs, have significant mobility disabilities, or who have difficulty standing for long periods of time.
 Staff will manage the viewing platform accordingly to make sure all patrons are comfortable during busy times.
+Platforms are available on a first-come, first-served basis.
+Please arrive early.

-Golf carts will be available to transport patrons with mobility impairments.
-Golf carts travel to and from Accessible Camping and the viewing platforms.
-Pick-up and drop-off points for golf cart transportation include the Access Tent in the Accessible Camping area and/or any of the Accessible Viewing platforms.
-Rules, guidelines, and schedules for golf cart transportation will be distributed on-site for patrons who require this service.
+A golf cart shuttle will be available for patrons with mobility impairments.
+Golf carts travel to and from Accessible Camping to the ADA entrance of the venue, located near the Blue Ridge Bowl ADA viewing platform.
+Please note that ADA shuttles will no longer run inside the Venue.
+Rules and guidelines for golf cart transportation will be distributed on-site for patrons who require this service.

-There will be accessible porta-johns in the Accessible Camping area, and near the Accessible Viewing Platforms.
-There will be other accessible porta-johns in key areas throughout the festival grounds.
+There will be accessible porta-johns in the Accessible Camping area, and near all other restrooms.

 Powered Mobility Devices

-Guests with mobility disabilities are welcome to use motorized wheelchairs and three or four wheeled scooters at LOCKN’.
+Guests with mobility disabilities are welcome to use motorized wheelchairs and three or four wheeled scooters at Lockn’ Music Festival.
 Guests may NOT use golf carts, all-terrain vehicles, two wheeled scooters or motorbikes, either in the venue itself, or in the parking and camping areas.

 Prescriptions must have a prescription label.
 Photo ID must match the prescription label.
 For the safety of our staff please dispose of all medical waste/syringes in the proper receptacles in our medical tents.
 Guests needing a cool place to store their medicines can contact: firstname.lastname@example.org to make those arrangements.